lylehpoisson/algolia-interview/readme.md

 ```bash
 docker-compose up -d
 ```
 again, which will take care of this issue.
-Please feel free to send any questions or comments to lyle.h.poisson@gmail.com.